 Can the son of a king truly feel envious of a wanderer, even if that wanderer happens to be his temporarily exiled brother?
 Or does such misplaced jealousy indicate that the one who believes himself to be a prince isn’t truly the King’s son?
 Envy seems inconceivable when one possesses everything we can imagine.

 When Helel, one of the archangels, better known today as Satan, along with his followers, rebelled against Elohim, they were banished from the Kingdom of Heaven.
 This pertains to the Eternal Kingdom that was meticulously crafted, where every element, even the angels that later fell, had specific roles and functions.
-With their expulsion, a void emerged—a gap that needed to be filled to restore the original state of perfection.
+With their expulsion, a void emerged—a gap that needed to be filled in order to restore the original state of perfection.

 Man was created by YaHuWaH to take the place of the fallen angels.